NexPlayer/TizenWebOS/ps5_xbox_tizen_webos_usage.md

     // By default is set to false.
 Set to true in order to use the tracker.
     // You need the tracker library in order to be able to use the tracker.
 Ask NexPlayer team for it.
     vast: 'URL with a VAST/VPAID/VMAP advertisement', // Optional
+    adsLoadTimeout: 2000, // Number of milliseconds the player waits the ad to start.

 ```

 ## NexPlayer™ API